 - B27.
 For the purpose of this licence the following roost types are defined as: - a.
 Day roost: a place where individual bats, or small groups of males, rest or shelter in the day but are rarely found by night in the summer. - b.
 Night roost: a place where bats rest or shelter in the night but are rarely found in the day.
 May be used by a single individual on occasion or it could be used regularly by the whole colony. - c.
 Feeding roost: a place where individual bats or a few individuals feed during the night but are rarely present by day. - d.
 Transitional / occasional roost: used by a few individuals or occasionally small groups for generally short periods of time on waking from hibernation or in the period prior to hibernation. - e.
-Swarming site: where large numbers of males and females gather during late summer to autumn.
-Appear to be important mating sites. - f.
-Mating sites: sites where mating takes place from later summer and can continue through winter. - g.
-Maternity roost: where female bats give birth and raise their young to independence. - h.
-Satellite roost: an alternative roost found in close proximity to the main nursery colony used by a few individual breeding females or small groups of breeding females throughout the breeding season. - i.
+Maternity roost: where female bats give birth and raise their young to independence. - f.
+Satellite roost: an alternative roost found in close proximity to the main nursery colony used by a few individual breeding females or small groups of breeding females throughout the breeding season. - g.
 Hibernation roost: where bats may be found individually or together during winter.
-They have a constant cool temperature and high humidity. - j.
+They have a constant cool temperature and high humidity. - h.
 Potential Roost Feature (PRF): features that bats could use for roosting.
-PRFs that may be used by bats are listed in The BCT Bat Surveys for Professional Ecologists: Good Practice Guidelines (3rd edition) - k.
+PRFs that may be used by bats are listed in The BCT Bat Surveys for Professional Ecologists: Good Practice Guidelines (3rd edition) - i.
 Resting Place: A tree in which bats rest is defined as a resting place.

-- B28.
-For the purpose of this licence the following licensed methods are defined as: - a.
+B28.
+For the purpose of this licence the following licensed methods are defined as:

+- a.
 Destructive Search by Soft Demolition: the taking apart of a bat structure in a controlled and careful manner by hand, or in some instances with the assistance of hand-held tools and machinery, under direct ecological supervision.
 Only the Named Ecologist, Accredited Agent or Assistant may take any bats found. - b.
 Destructive Search by Soft Felling: the felling of a tree in a controlled and careful manner, with the assistance of hand-held tools and machinery, under direct ecological supervision.
 Only the Named Ecologist, Accredited Agent or Assistant may take any bats found. - c.
 Mechanical Demolition: destruction of a structure that previously supported a bat roost using mechanical means after the structure has been declared free of bats by the Named Ecologist or Accredited Agent.
 Mechanical demolition usually is preceded by Destructive Search by Soft Demolition or other soft demolition exercise or completion of an exclusion process.